Lior Suchard: Private events

 Suchard works at private events such as the wedding of Thibaut Courtois and Mishel Gerzig, Kanye West’s birthday party and Leonardo Dicaprio Foundation.

 Awards

 Suchard won the Mandrake d’Or award for Best Mentalist and the Milbourn Award for Mentalism.

 Suchard won the Light of Israel award from the Ministry of Foreign Affairs.

 Suchard's live show called "Supernatural Entertainment" won the Best Innovative Act Award at the 2015 Live Quotient Awards in India.

 Book

 Suchard is the author of Mind Reader: Unlock The Power of Your Mind to Get What You Want published by HarperCollins.
 In it he teaches the basics of psychology and explains the main theories and tools he uses throughout his performances of mind reading.

 Personal life

 Suchard met his future wife, Tal, when she was working in a cafe.
-He lives in Tel Aviv with Tal and their three children.
+They live in Tel Aviv with their three children.